 Adblock Plus says it has already beaten Facebook’s ad block blocking tactics

-Cat and mouse game around ad blocking is likely to continue and escalate.
+The cat and mouse game surrounding ad blocking is likely to continue and escalate.

 Two days ago, Facebook said that it was improving user control over ads but also going to block ad blocking software on the desktop.
 The company declined to do something similar on mobile, where most of Facebook’s ad revenues come from (84 percent) and where most of the ad blocking activity is now taking place.